-Wular Lake in Bandipora district of Jammu and Kashmir state is the largest fresh water lake in India.
-Jhelum River feeds Wular Lake.
-The size of the lake varies according to seasons; from 30 square kilo meters to 260 square kilo meters (or from 12 sq. miles to 100 sq. miles).
-Wular Lake was known by name “Mahapadamsar ” in ancient times.
+Wular Lake in Bandipora district in Jammu and Kashmir is the largest fresh water lake in India.
+Jhelum River feeds this lake.
+The size of the lake varies according to seasons; from 30 square kilometers to 260 square kilometers (or from 12 sq. miles to 100 sq. miles).
+This lake was known by name “Mahapadamsar ” in ancient times.

-The Jhulam river feeds the Wular lake.
-The Jhulam river flows into the Wular lake at around 40 kilometers down from Srinagar city, the summer capital of Jammu and Kashmir state.
-The Jullam river flows out of Wular lake at the southern part of the lake in Sopur, at around 35 kilometers North – West of Srinagar.
+The Jhulam river feeds the lake.
+The Jhulam river flows into the lake at around 40 kilometers down from Srinagar city.
+The Jullam river flows out of the lake at the southern part of the lake in Sopur, at around 35 kilometers North – West of Srinagar.
 Sopur is at around 16 kilometers South – West of Baramulla city.
 National Highway, NH 1, connects Sopur with Srinagar.

-Government of India jointly with Jammu & Kashmir State Tourism department and Kerala State Tourism department have recently introduced water ski and water sports along with boating facilities in Wular Lake.
+Government of India jointly with Jammu & Kashmir Tourism department and Kerala State Tourism department have recently introduced water ski and water sports along with boating facilities in the Lake.

 Wular lake is designated as a “Ramsar site” as per the “Ramsar Convention” held at Ramsar (Iran) in 1971, where an international treaty for the conservation and sustainable utilization of wetlands, was signed initially by 21 counties.
 Currently, 168 countries are signatories to this treaty and around 2000 ‘Ramsar sites’ exists internationally, United Kingdom leads the list with 170 ‘Ramsar sites’.
 Bolivia has the Largest Area (140,000 square kilometers) in terms of ‘Ramsar sites’.